A1300.05 Strategic Planning

 • Review and assess the outcomes of the previous strategic plan to identify achievements and areas for improvement.

-Strategic Plan Development Process
+Plan Development Process

 1. Review, Refresh, and Strengthen Operational Implementation of Mission: